 Conn Kavanaugh’s Estate Planning attorneys help individuals and their families plan for the future and protect their assets.
 We understand estate planning is personal and often concerns very sensitive matters that affect a family’s financial well-being.
 Therefore, we design estate plans that fit the particular needs and goals of clients and their families while also accounting for the legal and tax issues involved.

-Our attorneys also provide the highest level of representation to clients with regard to their probate and trust administration matters.
+Our attorneys also provide the highest level of representation to clients concerning their probate and trust administration matters, including:

 - Retired individuals and couples

 - Professionals such as physicians, lawyers, dentists, engineers, and architects.

 - Couples with young children who wish to provide for them and each other in the event of a premature death

 - Clients who wish to protect their assets from extraordinary nursing home and long term expenses